agencyenterprise/navh23-snapsync/README.md

 Access the demo at http://localhost:8000

-You'll need a Pinata API Secret to test the functionality of SnapSync.
+You'll need a Pinata API Key to test the functionality of SnapSync.

+1. Connect Metamask Flask
+2. Enter your Pinata API key for saving and retrieving your Snap's state
+3. Launch the [demo app](https://github.com/agencyenterprise/navh23-snapsync) which will leverage this installed Snap to retrive and persist the state in IPFS.

 > Hackathon judges: a key was provided in the submission, but reach out to steve@ae.studio if you need any help getting started.